FailAcademy/learning/wdp-toronto/_slides/week-04/01-css-grid.md

 Take a look at some of the grid examples on [GridByExample.com](https://gridbyexample.com/examples/).

 Inspect the site with Firefox dev tools.
 See if you notice anything interesting.
-How could you apply what you see here to previous project you've worked on?
+How could you apply what you see here to a previous project you've worked on?

 Discuss your findings with a partner or in small groups.